Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 Each page can have its own title and introduction text, and pages can be dragged into a different order in the builder without disturbing the questions inside them.

+To put a question on a different page, use **Move to page** on the question.
+Pick the page, then choose **Move** to take it there or **Copy** to leave the original where it is.
+The builder then switches to that page.

+Page breaks aren't questions.
+They're left out of the question count on the Forms page, the responses and the CSV export.

 Answers are saved as a draft as each page is completed, so closing the tab part way through doesn't lose anything.
 Reopening the form picks up where the submitter left off.

 ## Image Upload Questions